All audio and events that you generate in the Composer can be sent to Racks.

 - Right-click this collapse/expand button for extra options, e.g. to control whether racks should automatically collapse/expand according to the focused module.

-- To make relations between tracks and racks more visual, right-click a rack -> Choose Color.
+- To make relations between tracks and racks more visual, you can color racks by drag-dropping a color from the Color Picker.

 - You can popup the mixing desk context menu by right-clicking the background of the mixing desk itself, thus at the very right of the mixing desk.